Use HAProxy to add routing, load balancing, and DNS service discovery to Docker Swarm.

 Once the service is created, the orchestrator will create an HAProxy container on a random cluster node.
 Because we’re using the ingress routing mesh, you can point your web browser towards any cluster node’s IP and load the HAProxy Stats page.
-For example: http://10.64.137.202/my-stats.
+For example http://10.64.137.202/my-stats.
 Note that it may take a few moments before the service is available.

 After creating your HAProxy service, take a look at the HAProxy logs with the following command:

 You will note a disadvantage of using this mode: The real client’s IP address is masked because Swarm ends the client’s connection and opens a second one to the HAProxy container.
-Another is that in bigger clusters you tend to see a lot of traffic travelling between nodes (i.e. East-West traffic) due to the ingress routing mesh.
+Another is that in bigger clusters you tend to see a lot of traffic traveling between nodes (i.e. East-West traffic) due to the ingress routing mesh.